trungthanh-tran/solana-trade-simulator/README.md

 CA Trading
 A Python project to simulate buying and selling CA tokens against SOL on the Solana blockchain, using Jupiter's V6 Quote API.
 Trades are stored in a SQLite database, and Profit and Loss (PnL) is calculated.
-Includes a Telegram bot for interacting via /buy ca, /sell ca, and /pnl ca commands.
+Includes a Telegram bot for interacting via /buy ca, /sell ca, /sellall ca, and /pnl ca commands.
 Setup

 Install dependencies: